Video by: Lyubov Matyunina & Konstantin Guz

-The title of the work Tiny Love Song, relates directly to the tragic life of this post natural mosquito.
+However, this work relates directly to the tragic life of this ‘post natural’ mosquito.
 The human designed organism is intended to be anti-evolutionary, due to a genetic modification which means that the offspring of the Friendly Mosquito do not live, and so, the cycle of their lives ends.

-We were interested in how audiences might respond to this sound and light based work, a love song in the context of a musical festival that has a deep environmental connection.
+We were interested in how audiences might respond to this sound and light based work, a love song in the context of a musical festival that has a deep environmental connection, but is laced with foreboding and even fear.

 Through our research into the subject, we acknowledge that we can celebrate the human made mosquito as a biomedical advance that halts the spread of deadly pathogens as disease.
 Nonetheless, we were also made aware that this happens through the planned local extinction of a species for which we have little emotional attachment, except perhaps fear and loathing.